Bet Now! image

 Be part of the action on Friday 21st April for the Final of the 2023 Con and Annie Kirby Memorial sponsored by JP and Noreen McManus.
 The winning greyhound will receive €80,000 and the winning nominated Limerick GAA Club will receive €10,000

 Brush up on the form, recap on the competition and highlights so far with your free virtual Race Programme.
-You can also have it to hand if watching the Final with Barking Buzz or at another stadium via the Intertrack.
+You can also have it to hand if watching the Final at home on Virgin Media 2 TV, online with SIS or Barking Buzz or at another stadium via the Intertrack.

 The Virtual Race Programme looks best when viewed fullscreen.
 Make it fullscreen by clicking on the square icon in the middle of the screen or the bottom corner.